heptarch/heptarch.github.io/drafts/SAEPage.md

 Layout: post
 mathjax: true
 comments: true
-title: "Sparse autoencoding and the Tanner-Donoho phase transition"
+title: "Sparse autoencoding and the Tanner-Donoho crossing"
 short: "SAEPage"
 date:  2026-03-12
 ---

 **March 12, 2026.** *Sparse autoencoders (SAEs) are a crucial mechanism for extracting interpretable information from a neural network.
-In this post, we explore phase transitions limiting the ability of SAEs to do this extraction, guided by work from compressed sensing that predicts exactly where this transition occurs.*
+In this post, we explore the decay of recoverability with the size of the SAE, guided by work from compressed sensing.*

 <div style="background-color: #212433 ; padding: 20px; border: 0px solid
 grey; line-height:1.5; border-radius: 15px">